 I finished my book (first draft) yesterday.
-That’s probably why I’m feeling so down this morning.
+That’s probably why I’m feeling so down.
 I crash like a mom who’s just brought home a screeching newborn every time I finish a large project.
 And this one’s a hefty baby.

-In spite of the excellent live music, I continued to walk around in my dark cloud, fretting that I’m still not as blazingly fast in my writing as Hendrix was on the frets.
+I walked around in my dark cloud, fretting that I’m still not as blazingly fast in my writing as Hendrix was on the frets.

 Why is it that I’m always practicing?
 I feel like I spend 90% of my day reminding myself of the same old things.
 Things I never actually learn: